Sharp Inequalities between Total Variation and Hellinger Distances for Gaussian Mixtures: Introduction

 \section{Introduction}

-The Gaussian location mixture is one of the most fundamental models used in nonparametric density estimation, Bayesian inference, and clustering \citep{lindsay1995mixture,dasgupta1999learning}.
-Given a probability measure $\pi$ supported on $\mathbb{R}^d$, the induced Gaussian mixture is defined by
+The Gaussian location mixture model is one of the most fundamental models in nonparametric density estimation, Bayesian inference, and clustering \citep{lindsay1995mixture,dasgupta1999learning}.
+Given a probability measure $\pi$ supported on $\mathbb{R}^d$, the corresponding Gaussian mixture density is defined as